 I think Jon Yablonski is a web design master, and his Laws Of UX site is a perfect example of a brilliantly composed website / progressive web app.
 Laws of UX is also a fantastic resource for anyone into web / UI / UX design.

 Created using Flash some years ago now, Nawlz is essentially an interactive online comic.
 Maybe I’m biased because I’m a big comic book and multimedia fan from way back, but I just think this website is an amazing work of interactive art / storytelling.
 If had to pick only one I would say that Nawlz is my favourite of all websites, ever.
+Curiously I once met the creator of Nawlz – Stu Campbell briefly in a job interview.

 Another ancient Flash gem.
 An immersive demonstration of early 3D using Flash.